nicklockwood/layout/README.md

 If the Layout framework throws an error during XML parsing, node mounting or updating, the `LayoutViewController` will detect it and display the *red box*, which is a full-screen overlay displaying the error message along with a reload button.
 Pressing reload will reset the layout state and re-load the layout.

-When you load an XML layout file in the iOS Simulator, the Layout framework will attempt to find the original source XML file for the layout and load that instead of the static version bundled into the compiled app.
+When you load an XML layout file in the iOS Simulator, the Layout framework will attempt to find the original source XML file for the layout and load that instead of the static version bundled into the compiled app (if multiple source files match the bundled file name, you will be asked to choose which one to load).

 This means that you can go ahead and fix the error in your XML file, then reload it *without restarting the simulator, or recompiling the app*.

 You can reload at any time, even if there was no error, by pressing Cmd-R in the simulator (not in Xcode itself). `LayoutViewController` will detect that key combination and reload the XML, provided that it is the current first responder on screen.